Device-independent Shannon entropy certification: Methods for Shannon entropy certification

 Thus, a need for a different method arises.
 A solution based on NPA can be used to establish the bounds on probabilities allowed by quantum mechanics.
 These bounds can be used as constraints on the probability distribution.
 Essentially, we can use NPA to lower and upper bound any linear probability equation, and these results can be used as constraints on the non-linear optimization of the Shannon entropy.

 In other words, for any Bell inequality, we can establish a set of linear expressions $\{ L_i \}_i$:

-where $c^{(abxy)}_i$ is a constant.
+where $c^{(abx_0y_0)}_i$ is a constant and $(x_0,y_0)$ are the spot-settings, which are specified for each optimization.
 For every linear expression, we can now conduct an NPA optimization.
 Consider the following optimization problem:

-where $G(P)$ is the value of the Bell expression for a given probability distribution and $B$ is the inequality's Tsirelson's bound.
+where $G(P)$ is the value of the Bell expression for a given probability distribution and $B_{max}$ is the inequality's Tsirelson's bound.
 Using the NPA method, we solve \eqref{eq:npalinear}, receiving the expression's upper bound (to obtain a lower bound, we need to minimize).
+In our case, the optimization has been computed using a $Q_2$ level of the NPA hierarchy.

+To be precise, we conduct the NPA-based optimization for the set of linear expressions \eqref{eq:npalinear} for the constant coefficients $c^{(abxy)}_i$ that equal:

-In our analysis, we process with the SDP optimization for all possible measurement outcomes ($a = -1$, $b = -1$; $a = 1$, $b = -1$, etc.) and the settings are chosen to maximize entropy ($H \approx 2$) with the absence of noise ($p \approx 0$).
+and the remaining constants $c^{(abxy)}_i = 0$.
+We progress with the SDP optimization for all possible measurement outcomes ($a = -1$, $b = -1$; $a = 1$, $b = -1$, etc.) and the settings are chosen to maximize entropy with the absence of noise ($p \approx 0$ relates to $H \approx 2$).
 These cases can be recognized by the lower and upper bounds for each outcome, which are approximately $0.25$.

 In the next step, we conduct a non-linear optimization, constrained using the NPA-obtained bounds: